hamdiz0/LearningDevOps/build tools/build-tools.md

         └── test
             └── test.js

-# `npm/yarn vs gradle/maven artifacts` :
+# `npm/yarn vs gradle/maven (package managers)` :

     * unlike the java artifacts ,node artifacts does not contain the application dependencies but there is way to add them throught additional modules
     * to deploy a npm/yarn node based app ,dependencies must be installed on the server before unpacking the .zip/.tar/.. than run it
-    * there fore the artifact along with the pachage.json must be copied to the server inorder to deploy the application
+    * therefore the artifact along with the pachage.json must be copied to the server inorder to deploy the application
     * for nodejs apps the front/back-end can be packaged in the same artifact or packaged separetly
     * code needs to be compressed to shorten loading page time and transpiled to ensure compatability with most browsers ,this can be achieved with special tools like "webpack"
-    * "webpack" traspiles ,minifies ,budels and compress code
+    * "webpack" traspiles ,minifies ,bundels and compress code
-    * java has a standerdized both front/back-end single artifact build wich is a best-practice unlike node/js wich is more flexible in choice
+    * js-framework/java has a standerdized both front/back-end single artifact build wich is a best-practice unlike js-framework/nodejs wich is more flexible in choice